jjisolo/udp-multithreaded-multisession-server/README.md

 ```
 $ python3 hextodouble.py
 ```
+The default value for `--x` if not explicitly specified is: **1.0**.
 It will read the `result.bin` file and show you it's contents in a human-readable format

 *WARNING: This script works only on little endian machines!*